sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-fax-service-faxunattend-faxprinterisshared.md

 ms.technology: windows-oem
 ---

-# RouteToFolder
+# FaxPrinterIsShared

-`RouteToFolder` specifies whether incoming faxes are routed to a folder.
+`FaxPrinterIsShared` specifies whether the fax printer is shared and whether remote users can use the server as a shared fax server.

 ## Values